Welcome to Jack Endino's Recording and Mastering Studio Search Engine.

 Personally, I need recording studios to exist so I can continue to have a freelance engineering/producing career.
 To exist, they need business.
 To get business, people need to be able to find them.
 What is really useful is new business from outside the area.
 When I find out what people are paying for in other cities, I think, "Heck, they should come here and record."
 Now maybe they will.

 Recordingstudiosearch.com is an online database of recording studios (and, now, mastering studios as well) from the greater Pacific Northwest area (so far!).
-This ain't Yahoo (heck, it's better!) but if you read the hints and tips (below) you should be able to find whatever you're looking for.
+This ain't Google (heck, it's better!) but if you read the hints and tips (below) you should be able to find whatever you're looking for.

 You'll notice that the visual layout is pretty terse.
 My goal: maximum density of information and ease of use, and most importantly, monitor and browser compatibility, so there's no fancy graphics, no waiting for huge pages to render or huge flash files to download.
 It is not intended to supercede a studio's own website; it's just a search tool.
 (But, hey, if you don't have your own studio site, at least this is something.)